 Description

-This Marble Cake is wonderfully moist and made with a swirls of vanilla and chocolate cake!
-It’s covered in chocolate frosting for a classic cake!
+This classic marble cake is wonderfully moist and buttery, with swirls of vanilla and chocolate cake covered with creamy chocolate frosting.

 Ingredients